 Jim has lived in Brooklyn for 23 years.
-He can be contacted through the Corcoran website here or you can find him early mornings along Eastern Parkway walking some combination of children and dogs.
+You can find him online or early mornings along Eastern Parkway walking some combination of children and dogs.

-Jim Winters is not affiliated with Raymond James Financial Services.
-Any opinions are those of Jim Winters and not necessarily those of RJFS or Raymond James.
+Jim Winters is not affiliated with The Stanich Group.
+Any opinions are those of Jim Winters and not necessarily those of The Stanich Group.

 Links are provided for information purposes only.
-Raymond James is not affiliated with and does not endorse, authorize or sponsor any of the listed websites or their respective sponsors.
-Raymond James is not responsible for the content of any website or the collection or use of information regarding any website’s users and/or members.
+The Stanich Group is not affiliated with and does not endorse, authorize or sponsor any of the listed websites or their respective sponsors.
+The Stanich Group is not responsible for the content of any website or the collection or use of information regarding any website’s users and/or members.